 I haven't tried it -- it looks like it isn't even shipping yet -- but it looks promising.
 (I have no commercial interest in it, etc. Just a technical interest.)

-RE: CPLDs and FPGAs - Added by jcw 8 months ago
+RE: CPLDs and FPGAs - Added by jcw over 2 years ago

 Yep - very nice one, it's still work-in-progress.
 The Lattice iCE40 FPGA has as benefit that it can be programmed through a fully open-source toolchain.

-RE: CPLDs and FPGAs - Added by monsonite 7 months ago
+RE: CPLDs and FPGAs - Added by monsonite over 2 years ago

 I am one quarter of the "myStorm" development team, along with Alan Wood on hardware, Mark Sabido on firmware and Toby Yu in Shenzhen, handling our pcb production.

 In the last 14 weeks - since May 19th, we have designed, prototyped and manufactured a new open source FPGA and ARM platform, which can be programmed using a Raspberry Pi or other Linux platform using an entirely open source tool chain.

 The good news is that on Saturday we built up the first batch of 48 boards in Shenzhen - and these will be back in the UK at the end of this week.

 There will be an announcement concerning our website and mailing/discussion list which hopefully goes live at the end of this week.

 The board is designed as a low cost platform combining a fairly powerful ARM processor with a low cost FPGA, and allowing them to be programmed with a fully open source tool chain - Clifford Wolf's Project ICE Storm.